mbuotidem/mbuotidem.github.io/content/blog/ai-apps-in-slack/index.md

 ## Introduction

-I've always found the idea of ChatOps alluring as it can be a [very powerful tool](https://github.blog/engineering/infrastructure/using-chatops-to-help-actions-on-call-engineers/) for helping teams get things done.
+I've always found the idea of ChatOps alluring.
+With the right people building the ChatOps functionality, it can be a [very powerful tool](https://github.blog/engineering/infrastructure/using-chatops-to-help-actions-on-call-engineers/) for helping teams get things done.
 However, many ChatOps tools were unable to understand intent from natural language, required hardcoded logic for user actions, and [faced other limitations](https://www.reddit.com/r/devops/comments/exwb9u/why_arent_chatops_more_popular/).

-With LLM's and Gen AI, I think ChatOps is worth revisiting as LLM's are fantastic at intent recognition.
-Depending on your risk tolerance, you can now let a foundational model loose on a problem ([ideally in a secure sandbox](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/code-interpreter-tool.html)), give it access to tools via [MCP](https://github.com/awslabs/mcp/), and just sit back and watch magic happen.
+With LLM's and Gen AI, I think ChatOps is worth revisiting.
+LLM's are fantastic at intent recognition.
+And depending on your risk tolerance, the hardcoded logic problem can be solved by letting a foundational model loose on a problem ([ideally in a secure sandbox](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/code-interpreter-tool.html)), giving it access to tools via [MCP](https://github.com/awslabs/mcp/), and just sitting back and watching magic happen.

 It is also a particularly good time to work on this as Slack recently released support for [developing apps with AI features](https://docs.slack.dev/ai/developing-ai-apps/).
-These AI powered apps let you open them in a dedicated pane, which means you can work on them side-by-side your other open channels.
-You can also follow the user around as their context changes as well as take into account conversation history.
+These AI powered apps let users open them in a dedicated pane, which means they can work on them side-by-side their other open channels.
+They also follow the user around as their context changes as well as have the ability to take into account conversation history.

 ![Image showing Slack interface with Slack AI app open in a side pane](slackaiapps.png)

 I'd like to explore what LLM's can offer ChatOps by building an AI agent to help with security automation.
 But this post is not about that.
 Before going all in, I wanted to see how easily I could hook up a Slack App to AWS Bedrock.
 Turns out, its pretty straightforward.
 If you're a CloudFormation nerd, check out [Deploy a Slack gateway for Amazon Bedrock](https://aws.amazon.com/blogs/machine-learning/deploy-a-slack-gateway-for-amazon-bedrock/).
-But since Terraform is my IaC tool of choice, I borrowed some ideas from that post to create [slackbot-lambdalith](https://registry.terraform.io/modules/mbuotidem/slackbot-lambdalith/aws/latest).
+But since Terraform is my jam, I borrowed some ideas from that post to create [slackbot-lambdalith](https://registry.terraform.io/modules/mbuotidem/slackbot-lambdalith/aws/latest).

 ## What we're building
 Because its Labor Day weekend, I'm too lazy to draw up a proper architecture diagram.
 Instead I'll use an image of the trace detailed view of our Slack AI App.
 ![Trace detailed view showing lambda and resources called](tracedetails.png)

 We'll build a Lambda function that receives Slack requests, calls out to AWS Bedrock, and returns useful responses to the Slack user.
 On the way to achieving this, it uses DynamoDB to store message deduplication information.
-Sidebar: if anyone knows an AI app that I can use to create quality diagrams like those I'd make on [draw.io](https://app.diagrams.net/) with just prompting, please ping me!
+Sidebar: if anyone knows an AI app that I can use to create architecture diagrams in the style of [draw.io](https://app.diagrams.net/) with just prompting, please ping me!

 ## Setting up the infrastructure